williankeller/ripple-effect-click/README.md

 [![Build Status](https://travis-ci.org/williankeller/ripple-effect-click.svg?branch=master)](https://travis-ci.org/williankeller/ripple-effect-click)

-You probably have noticed that ripple effect (known as "ripple") when you click on an element on your Android.
+You probably have noticed that ripple effect --(known as "ripple")-- when you click on an element on your Android.
 Now you can implement it to your application very fast and easily.

 ### How to use: